tacgomes/blog/content/post/how-to-create-a-blog.md

 confess I never used it, wouldn't it be better if instead of storing our web content in some relational database that we may not have directly access to, and which we need to remember to create regular backups, we stored it in a git repository instead?
-Letting us to easily inspect the revisions made so far and have the content always safeguarded in the remote repository at the cost of a mere `git push`?
+Enabling us to easily inspect the revisions made so far and have the content always safeguarded in the remote repository at the cost of a mere `git push`?